 - “Hidden” appliances.
 Give your kitchen a clean, modern look with a refrigerator or dishwasher that blends in with the cabinets.
 You can also tuck appliances such as toasters into an appliance corner cabinet with its own outlets.

 - Heated driveway and roof systems.
-Make snow and ice removal easy and efficient with a heated driveway, which eliminates the need for shoveling or paying someone to plow.
+Make snow and ice removal easy and efficient with a heated driveway (these usually don’t work on gravel driveways if you live in the country), which eliminates the need for shoveling or paying someone to plow.
 Also, most systems require minimal maintenance, if any.
 A heated roofing system will prevent dangerous icicles and ice dams and accumulating snow that could potentially cause roof damage.

 - Real stone countertops.
 Aside from being aesthetically pleasing, these options are extremely durable.
 They can withstand hot plates and resist scratches, which means you can cut right on the counter without damaging your knife!
 Some of the most popular materials include granite and marble.
-This is a custom home feature many people want.
+This is a custom home feature many people want, just make sure you pick the right type of sink.

 Lifestyle Custom Home Features